Skip to content

 It is recommended to use constructors to pass in variables, but for the purpose of this demo, we’ll simply hardcode these two addresses:

-Following is how our Sender.sol looks like:
+Following is what our Sender.sol looks like:

 pragma solidity ^0.5.11;